 Arginine is used to make proteins in the body including muscle.
-Recent cell research suggests arginine may “turn on” the muscle building process in a manner similar to leucine.
+Recent cell research suggests Arginine may turn on the muscle building process similar to leucine.
+While muscle mass increases, arginine signals to muscle cells to release a growth hormone and insulin, which promotes fat metabolism and improves energy levels and cognitive abilities.
+This could lead to toned and lean muscle mass.

 Improved Blood Flow